CariZa/tekton-examples/README.md

 #### Side Tutorial

 Before we try create an image building solution using tekton, let's understand Kaniko in isolation.
+Then use Kaniko with Tekton.

 ##### Kaniko